sodascience/metasyn/docs/source/usage/quick_start.rst

        "Parch": pl.Categorical
    }

 To finish loading the dataset, we simply use the :meth:`polars.read_csv` function, passing in our CSV file and dictionary as parameters.
-This converts the CSV file into a DataFrame.

 .. code-block:: python

    dataframe = pl.read_csv(dataset_csv, dtypes=data_types)

+This converts the CSV file into a DataFrame.

 .. note::
-	In this example, we used a polars DataFrame, but pandas DataFrames are also supported by MetaSynth.
+	In this example, we used a Polars DataFrame, but Pandas DataFrames are also supported by MetaSynth.

 Generating the MetaDataset